vanitabarrett/vanitabarrett.co.uk/writing/first_time_tech_lead.md

 **If you don’t understand what is expected of you:**
 - Talk to the product people in your team.
 Make it clear that this is the first time you have taken on the role and you need some guidance on what they need from you.
 - Talk to the developers in your team.
-What do feel like they need from you as a tech lead?
+What do they feel like they need from you as a tech lead?
 What would be most helpful to them?
 If you know they have leadership experience, try asking for tips.

 **If your workload is becoming unmanageable:**
 - Talk to the project or delivery manager.
 It could be that the team has become so big that you need more than one tech lead to coordinate the developers and/or streams of work.